maximilionus/lucidglyph/README.md

 ## Notes
 ### Font Recommendations
-Below are two lists of fonts that are recommended (and not) for UI usage with lucidglyph installed.
-Fonts in the "Not Recommended" list are generally not recommended for UI usage due to poor legibility at small sizes, but you still can use them.
+Below are the lists of fonts that are recommended (and not) for use with lucidglyph installed.
+These are subjective, opinionated suggestions, not strict guidelines - hence, lucidglyph does not enforce any font overwrites by itself.

+Fonts in the "Not Recommended" group are generally not recommended for usage due to poor legibility and improper geometry at small sizes after darkening.

+#### Sans-serif
 Recommended:
-- Inter
-- Adwaita Sans
+- Inter, Adwaita Sans
+- Noto Sans

 Not Recommended:
 - Cantarell

+#### Monospace
+Recommended:
-- Noto Sans
+- DejaVu Sans Mono
+- MesloLG, Menlo
+- Iosevka (Extended)

 ### Font Hinting